Maine

 Empty column

-The Governor's Energy Office must issue an RFI regarding the creation of a thermal energy networks program in the state, focusing on sources such as geothermal or waste heat.
-The Energy Office must prepare a report on TENs by January 15, 2026, which can include recommendations for the development of a TENs program.
+LD 1619 required the Governor's Energy Office to prepare a report on the creation of a thermal energy networks program, focusing on sources such as geothermal or waste heat, as well as recommendations for the development of a TENs program.
+Establishing Policies

 Buildings and Efficiency